8 Winter Activities to Do in Banff National Park

 Booking a Guided Tour of Johnston Canyon

-Hiking to Johnston Canyon on your own is totally doable and a really fun way to see this waterfall.
-Temperatures will be very cold so make sure to pack appropriately and leave no trace while on the trail.
-If you are driving yourself you will get on the Bow Valley Parkway and exit at 1A.
-There are two parking lots for Johnston Canyon, which can fill up quickly so try to go early.
-The hike itself is 1.2 km each way to the lower falls on a series of metal boardwalks and pathways.
+Hiking to Johnston Canyon on your own is totally doable and a really fun way to see this waterfall in winter.
+Temperatures will be very cold, so make sure to pack appropriately and leave no trace while on the trail.
+If you are driving yourself, get on the Bow Valley Parkway and exit at 1A.
+There are two parking lots for Johnston Canyon, which can fill up quickly (so try to go early).
+The hike is 1.2 kilometers each way to the lower falls on a series of metal boardwalks and pathways.

-If you want to do this hike on your own make sure you have appropriate footwear and rent or buy a pair of microspikes to wear on your boots.
-I really like this brand which will certainly come in handy on all your winter hikes.
+If you want to do this hike on your own, bring appropriate footwear and rent or buy a pair of microspikes to wear on your boots.
+I really like this brand, and they’ll certainly come in handy when you’re enjoying the many winter activities to do in Banff!

 Woman ice climbing a frozen waterfall

 Seeing a frozen waterfall is one thing, but climbing it is something entirely different.
-If you are athletic and ready for a challenge signing up for an intro to ice climbing class is an epic experience to have in the Canadian Rockies.
-There are a few outfitters you can climb the ice with and all will provide a licensed and experienced guide as well as ice picks, helmet and ice cleats.
+If you are athletic and ready for a challenge, sign up for an intro to ice climbing class—it’s an epic experience to have in the Canadian Rockies!
+There are a few outfitters you can climb the ice with and all will provide a licensed and experienced guide as well as your gear: ice picks, helmet, and ice cleats.

 I headed out to Calgary for this adventure with local company, Yamnuska Adventures.
-There were two of us and we booked a private guide which cost about $450 US dollars for a half day.
-There are also group outings with larger groups depending on the week and location.
+There were two of us and we booked a private guide, which cost about $450 USD for a half-day.
+There are also group outings with larger groups that may be cheaper, depending on the week and location.
 This adventure is for those looking for a real challenge and can be booked with an experienced climbing guide with Alpine Adventures or Yamnuska Outdoors.

-Hit the trails on Snowshoes or Cross Country Skis
+6. Hit the Trails on Snowshoes or Cross Country Skis

 Woman on ice skates standing on Lake Louise in winter

-Ice skate on the Frozen Lake Louise in Banff National Park
+7. Ice Skate on Frozen Lake Louise in Banff National Park

-Ice skating in Banff and Lake Louise is a truly magical way to soak up the winter beauty and breath the crisp mountain air, plus it’s a quintessential Canadian pastime.
-The best place to glide along the ice is on the famed Lake Louise, right in front of the historic Fairmont Lake Louise hotel.
-Stop in the Fairmont Lake Louise to rent skates, have a hot chocolate and enjoy one of the most picturesque places in the Canadian Rockies.
-Outside the hotel you will also find an ice bar for a post skate cocktail and an ice castle; the perfect place for your quintessential Lake Louise instagram photo.
+Ice skating in Banff and Lake Louise is a truly magical way to soak up the winter beauty and breathe the crisp mountain air.
+Plus, it’s a quintessential Canadian pastime and winter activity to do in Banff!
+The best place to glide along the ice is on the famed Lake Louise, right in front of the historic Fairmont Lake Louise Hotel.

 Ice climber in maligne Canyon in Jasper National park along the icefields parkway

-Heralded as one of the most beautiful drives on the planet, the Icefields Parkway connects Lake Louise and Jasper on a 232 Km stretch of roadway.
-Dotted with more than 100 glaciers, cascading waterfalls, emerald lakes and forests full of pine and larch.
-In winter this breathtaking stretch is covered in white and the icy covered rivers, lakes and snow covered trees will take your breath away as you travel through Banff National Park and into Jasper.
+Heralded as one of the most beautiful and scenic drives on the planet, the Icefields Parkway connects Lake Louise and Jasper on a 232-kilometer stretch of roadway.
+Dotted with more than 100 glaciers, cascading waterfalls, emerald alpine lakes, and dense forests of pine and larch, it’s a feast for the eyes.
+In winter, this breathtaking stretch is covered in white snow and frozen rivers, lakes and glittering trees.

 8 Winter activities to do in Banff National Park #winter #banff #jasper #wintercanada